- See our new climber page for more info!

 - The daily Intro to Climbing class will teach you proper technique to use the ropes.
 The price includes all gear rentals and a day pass allowing you to climb afterwards.

 Certified belayers are not permitted to belay non-certified climbers.
-The best option is to sign up for our daily Intro to Climbing class so you can climb on your own with a partner.
-If you don't have time to do that, you can schedule a staff member ahead of time to belay you.
+The best option is to sign up for our Intro to Climbing class so you can climb on your own with a partner.
+If you don't have time to do that, you can schedule a staff member ahead of time to belay you or to take the class privately

 Yes, we have several auto-belay devices for use by non-certified climbers in our both locations.
 These are a great option for new climbers who don't have time for a class or for experienced climbers who don't have a partner or want to climb laps.